-Plaintiffs JEANLIN LEE, JESSIE QUIJANO, and JOHNNY DENIS ("Plaintiffs"), on behalf of themselves and all others similarly situated, sue Defendant 24 HOUR FITNESS USA, INC. ("Defendant"), and allege as follows:
+Plaintiff ELIO CONSTANZA ("Plaintiff"), on behalf of himself and all others similarly situated, sues Defendant 24 HOUR FITNESS USA, INC. ("Defendant"), and allege as follows:

 - 1. This is a collective action for unlawful failure to pay overtime as required by the Fair Labor Standards Act, 29 U.S.C. §207(a) ("FLSA"), and its implementing regulations.
 This Court has jurisdiction over the subject matter of this action under 29 U.S.C. §216(b) and 28 U.S.C. §1331. - 2.
-This is an action for declaratory relief, back pay and liquidated damages, attorney's fees, and taxable costs pursuant to 29 U.S.C. §216(b), for Defendant's willful failure to pay overtime to Plaintiffs and all others similarly situated, in the course of their employment with Defendant. - 3.
-Venue is proper in the Southern District of Florida because a substantial portion of the events forming the basis of this suit occurred in the Southern District of Florida.
+This is an action for declaratory relief, back pay and liquidated damages, attorney's fees, and table costs pursuant to 29 U.S.C. §216(b), for Defendant's willful failure to pay overtime to Plaintiff and all others similarly situated, in the course of their employment with Defendant. - 3.
+Venue is proper in the Southern District of Florida because a substantial portion of the events forming the basis of this suit occurred in the Southern District of Florida. - 4.
+Plaintiff at all relevant times was, and still is, a resident of Miami-Dade County, Florida, and are sui juris.

-- 4. Plaintiffs at all relevant times were, and still are, residents of Miami-Dade County, Florida, and are sui juris. - 5.
-Defendant is, and at all relevant times was, a California corporation doing business in Miami-Dade County, Florida. - 6.
+- 5. Defendant is, and at all relevant times was, a California corporation doing business in Miami-Dade County, Florida. - 6.
 At all relevant times Defendant was, and still is, an "employer" under the FLSA, 29 U.S.C. §§203(r) and 203(s), in that it was an enterprise engaged in interstate commerce or in the production of goods for commerce, or employed employees who engaged in interstate commerce or the production of goods for commerce, or had employees handling, selling, or otherwise working on goods or materials that have been moved in or produced for commerce by any person.
 Defendant had at all relevant times annual gross sales in excess of \$500,000.00. - 7.
 At all relevant times Defendant operated an enterprise within the meaning of the FLSA. - 8.
-At all relevant times Plaintiffs were individual employees who were engaged in commerce as required by the FLSA.
-Like Plaintiffs, the members of the Plaintiff Class as described herein below were employees engaged in commerce or in the production of goods for commerce in performing their duties for Defendant. - 9.
-Plaintiffs file this case as an "opt-in" class action as specifically allowed by 29 U.S.C. §216(b). - 10.
-The class that the Plaintiffs seek to represent may be described as follows:
+At all relevant times Plaintiff was an individual employee who was engaged in commerce as required by the FLSA.
+Like Plaintiff, the members of the Plaintiff Class as described herein below were employees engaged in commerce or in the production of goods for commerce in performing their duties for Defendant. - 9.
+Plaintiff files this case as an "opt-in" class action as specifically allowed by 29 U.S.C. §216(b). - 10.
+The class that the Plaintiff seeks to represent may be described as follows:

-All current and former employees of Defendant 24 Hour Fitness USA, Inc. who worked as Sales Counselors, or any other employee who sold gymnasium or health club memberships for a commission, (1) who worked at any location in the United States that was owned, operated and/or acquired by Defendant during the class period, and (2) who claim they were not paid for overtime hours worked and seek payment for such hours.
+All current and former employees of Defendant 24 Hour Fitness USA, Inc. who worked as Fitness Managers and (1) who worked at any location in the United States that was owned, operated and/or acquired by Defendant during the class period, and (2) who claim they were not paid for overtime hours worked and seek payment for such hours.